Bakterija/Volum/README.md

 Toggle application output device switching on default device shange with  "E"

-Toggle mute with Right click
+Toggle mute with "M" or "Mouse right click"

+Open equalizer with "Q"

 Use "F1" and "F2" hotkeys to switch between tabs